bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 The type of module requires a specific type of instance to create.
 An instance is a full range of settings to perform an exact executor type.
 These settings are specified via UI or REST API and determine the mode of the module operation: data stream type the module is going to work with, a checkpoint concept, the settings of state and parallelism, other options, etc.

 As stated above, modules process the data arranged in streams.
-The Stream Juggler supports *Kafka* and *T-stream* type of streams.
+The Stream Juggler Platform supports *Kafka* and *T-stream* type of streams.
 And when the Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
 The T-streams have more features than Kafka and make exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

 To transform data into a stream of exact type you need to create a service and a provider for this service.
 The type of a service and a provider is determined by the type of a stream you need for the module.